 The engine for interoperability

-The Cloud Healthcare API bridges the gap between care systems and applications built on Google Cloud.
-By supporting standards-driven data formats and protocols of existing healthcare technologies, the Cloud Healthcare API connects your data to advanced Google Cloud capabilities, including data processing with Cloud Dataproc, scalable analytics with BigQuery, and machine learning with Cloud ML Engine, while also simplifying application development and device integration.
-The Cloud Healthcare API accelerates digital transformation for organizations with existing clinical systems and enables new entrants to easily integrate with care networks.
+Cloud Healthcare API bridges the gap between care systems and applications built on Google Cloud.
+By supporting standards-based data formats and protocols of existing healthcare technologies, Cloud Healthcare API connects your data to advanced Google Cloud capabilities, including streaming data processing with Cloud Dataflow, scalable analytics with BigQuery, and machine learning with Cloud Machine Learning Engine.
+In addition, Cloud Healthcare API simplifies application development and device integration to accelerate digital transformation and enable real-time integration with care networks.

-FHIR (Fast Healthcare Interoperability Resources) is the emerging standard for healthcare interoperability.
-FHIR specifies a robust, extensible data model using REST semantics for interacting with resources.
-FHIR benefits from technical advances in web development to deliver significant industry traction, including major electronic health record systems, and support among notable government projects.
-Google Cloud's FHIR API provides full support for STU3 resources.
-In addition, Google Cloud is developing tools and utilities to transform data from other formats into and out of FHIR resources to simplify data ingestion for use with analytics and machine learning tools.
+FHIR (Fast Healthcare Interoperability Resources) is the emerging standard for healthcare data interoperability.
+Using REST semantics, FHIR specifies a robust, extensible data model for interacting with clinical resources.
+Google Cloud can transform data from other formats into and out of FHIR resources to simplify data ingestion, making the data available for use with analytics and machine learning tools.
 The FHIR API provides full support for STU3 resources.

-HL7v2 is an essential communication modality for any application seeking to integrate with legacy clinical systems.
+HL7v2 is an essential communication modality for any application seeking to connect to existing clinical systems.
 The HL7v2 API implements a REST interface for ingesting, sending, searching, and retrieving HL7v2 messages.
-In addition, Google Cloud provides an open source adapter to send and receive messages over Minimal Lower Layer Protocol (MLLP) as well as several common HL7v2 interface engines.
+The HL7v2 API has been integrated with an open source adapter to send and receive messages over Minimal Lower Layer Protocol (MLLP) as well as several common HL7v2 interface engines.
 The adapter runs within Google Kubernetes Engine to provide rapid provisioning, communicates over Cloud Pub/Sub to deliver horizontal scalability, and connects with Cloud VPN to enable transport security.

 Analytics and machine learning